A Classic Oxfordshire Gastropub

 The Thatch is a classic English pub, serving top quality food, fine ales and carefully-chosen wine.
 The Sixteenth Century building is full of character, and usually filled with characters too.
 A social hub in this sociable town, we offer true hospitality to friends and strangers alike.

-We are open everyday from 10am for breakfast, with lunch served from noon and fresh food available all day.
+We are open every day, with lunch served from noon and fresh food available all day.
 We take huge pride in serving the best ingredients we can find, from ethical producers, freshly prepared by our chefs.
 Whether you pop in for a pint, a business lunch or a special dinner, we promise you a friendly welcome.
 All day long.

 We look forward to seeing you soon!